taichi-dev/taichi_houdini/Misc/virtual_python_environment_linux.md

 source htoti_env/bin/activate
 # now you have activated this env
 python3.7 -m pip install --upgrade taichi
-# the site package will be installedNonetheless in the folder "htoti_env/lib/python3.7/site-packages"
+# the site package will be installed in the folder "htoti_env/lib/python3.7/site-packages"
 # Now set PYTHONPATH variable in the installation json file that you copied earlier to houdini_preference_folder/packages/, and good to go.
 ```